dbca-wa/wastd/docs_source/data_collection/data_collection_training.rst

 * Make sure tablets are set to not auto-upload.
 * Have a volunteer number datasheets in consecutive numbers before handing them out into field packs.
 * Make sure that paper datasheets are backfilled the next morning.
+Take photos of Biopsy sample IDs.
 * Coordinate with WAStD maintainer on data/QA/form issues if needed daily.

 Training focus:

 * Handling of tablets: Only ever in your hand, in the neoprene sleeve, or on the charger.
 Mind sand and moisture.
 Keep the sleeve sand free.
 * Explain: Form is squashed into minimal number of screens to streamline and make robust the data entry process at the cost of some repetition and some blank fields.
 Form handles both night time tagging and in-water turtle captures, the latter will have to suffer skipping some nest related fields in one screen.
+* Data entry: voice to text works well for PIT and flipper tag numbers.
 * Explain data capture modes.
 Practice backfilling.
 Point out guidance hint on data capture mode.
 * Explain signed degrees.
 * Explain: if no PIT tags, swipe past PIT screen.